bskinn/nanovea-roughness/README.md

 `nanovea_data_from_scanpath` method.

-This analysis is meant for scans covering relatively small areas of a workpiece (~50-100 um on each side) at a relatively high point density (scan steps of 0.5-2.0 um), where topography at macroscopic and waviness length scales can safely be neglected and a planar reference surface is appropriate.
+This analysis is meant for scans covering relatively small areas of a workpiece (~50-100 um along each side of the scan area) at a relatively high point density (scan steps of 0.5-2.0 um), where topography at macroscopic and waviness length scales can safely be neglected and a planar reference surface is appropriate for the roughness calculation.

 Installation
 -------